Francisco Molina

 Francisco "Paco" Molina Simón (29 March 1930 – 14 November 2018) was a football player and manager.
-Born in Spain, he represented the Chile national team at international level.
+Born in Spain, he played for the Chile national team at international level.

 Life and club career

 Born in Súria, Province of Barcelona, Spain, Molina alongside his family moved to Chile when he was nine in 1939.
 They settled at Valparaíso after arriving there on board of SS Winnipeg as one of the 2.200 exiles which escaped from the Spanish Civil War.
 In 1942 he was naturalized Chilean.

 During 1940s Molina joined Santiago Wanderers youth set-up with prior spell playing at amateur club Deportivo Roberto Parra.
 Finally in 1948, he was promoted to Wanderers first-adult team squad aged eighteen.
 In Chile, he played for Universidad Católica, Audax Italiano, Unión Española and Coquimbo Unido.
 He is considered the first Chilean player to be successful in Spain after his step in Atlético Madrid from 1953 to 1956.